-UW-Madison Google Apps - Usage Guidelines
+UW-Madison Google Workspace - Usage Guidelines

-Welcome to UW-Madison Google Apps.
+Welcome to UW-Madison Google Workspace.
 We are excited to offer you this service, and hope you will find it beneficial in your studies and/or university employment.
 As you log in for the first time, we want you to be aware of some of the rules and expectations for use.
-In addition to the computer use terms you agreed to when you activated your NetID, there are some additional rules for use of UW-Madison Google Apps.
+In addition to the computer use terms you agreed to when you activated your NetID, there are some additional rules for use of UW-Madison Google Workspace.

 I. Responsible Use for UW-Madison Computing

 Individuals using this, and all other UW-Madison computing services, are required to: